-NCTR is providing the infrastructure to stimulate robust research efforts through faster, less expensive, and more predictive approaches and models, leading the way to improved safety and/or efficacy of FDA-regulated products in susceptible populations, including pregnant women and infants — focusing on the perinatal period (the period-of-time including pregnancy, child birth, and infant/child development).
-Many drugs and other medical products provided to pregnant women, neonates, and infants are used off-label because of the difficulties with performing clinical trials needed for drug approval in these populations.
+NCTR provides the infrastructure to stimulate robust research efforts through faster, less expensive, and more predictive approaches and models, leading the way to improved safety and/or efficacy of FDA-regulated products in susceptible populations, including pregnant women and infants — focusing on the perinatal period (the period-of-time including pregnancy, child birth, and infant/child development).
+Many drugs and other medical products provided to pregnant women, neonates, and infants are used off-label because of the difficulties in performing clinical trials needed for drug approval in these populations.
 Therefore, these populations represent a vastly understudied stage of development.

 In addition to drugs and devices, environmental exposure through foods represent another area where vast knowledge gaps exist.
 Infants consume more food per kilogram of body weight than any other age group, resulting in the potential for higher dietary exposures to chemicals.
 Often there are no available data for humans from which to assess the potential risks associated with these exposures.
 Thus, safety and risk assessments for foodborne chemicals, and biological- and chemical-threat agents rely upon data obtained from animal models and in vitro cellular-toxicology studies.

-The virtual Perinatal Health Center of Excellence (PHCE) that is focused on the perinatal period as defined to include: maternal, premature, neonatal periods, and development throughout childhood.
-With the support of collaborating product centers and ORA, NCTR staff is coordinating the activities of the PHCE to conduct studies that address important regulatory-science needs facing FDA.
+The virtual Perinatal Health Center of Excellence (PHCE) is focused on the perinatal period as defined to include: maternal, premature, and neonatal periods, and development throughout childhood.
+With the support of collaborating product centers, NCTR staff is coordinating the activities of the PHCE to conduct studies that address important regulatory-science needs facing FDA.
 Broadly speaking, the PHCE-funded research falls into the categories of in silico models, stem cell systems and other in vitro models, laboratory animal studies, translational and clinical studies, mathematical modeling, bioanalytical chemistry, exposure science, and bioinformatics targeting the perinatal period.
 The highest priority during the selection process is given to projects with a potential for: